Jonathan-Sandifer/All-Star-Events/docs/apis.md

 }
 ```
 Listing the weather uses the city and state data that has queryied
-an image url, with a descriptionand a unipue id.
+an image url, with a description and a unipue id.

 ## Users: